Nick Teo

-Nick Teo Chee Cheng (born 28 June 1989) is a Singaporean actor, host and model.
+Nick Teo Chee Cheng is a Singaporean actor, host and model.

 Career

 Teo started his career as model and was discovered in 8 Days Shirtless Guys Search as winner in 2012.

 In 2014, Teo made his first acting debut in a half-hour long-running drama series produced by Mediacorp Channel 8, 118, which made got him nominated for Best Newcomer award in Star Awards 2015.
 He has a fanclub called Nick Teo Fanclub 恺心时段.

 In 2015, he filmed Life - Fear Not and made a cameo appearance in The Journey: Our Homeland, Love In Air & You Can Be an Angel Too.

 In 2016, he filmed two half-an hour long-running drama series in 118 II & Peace & Prosperity.
 He also made cameo appearance in Eat Already?, I Want to Be a Star & The Dream Job.

 In 2017, he landed a leading role in toggle original series, Dear DJ and made cameo appearance in The Lead & Dream Coder.
 He made a cameo appearance in a movie directed by Jack Neo, Ah Boys to Men 4.

 In 2018, he filmed a toggle original series, Die Die Also Must Serve.
 Teo have juggled with two toggle original series Divided & Love At Cavenagh Bridge and also two drama Blessing 2 & 29th February.

 In 2019, he acted in a Directorial Debut Project called If Only.
 He acted in 3 dramas called Hello From The Other Side which debuted in March 2019, While You Were Away which debuted in June 2019 and C.L.I.F.
 5 which debuted in September 2019.
 He also made a cameo appearance in My One In A Million.

+In 2023, he was nominated for the Top 10 Most Popular Male Artistes of which he didn't win.
+He would later win his first Top 10 award in 2026 after three nominations.